-R^{UMINATIONS OF A negative emotional origin are one of the characteristic features of ongoing depressive states.
+Ruminations of a negative emotional origin are one of the characteristic features of ongoing depressive states.
 As early as in 1991, Nolen-Hoeksema and Morrow1 considered them both a possible cause as well as a consequence (symptom) of depression.
-Ruminations in patients suffering from recurrent depressive disorders (rDD) most often concern recollections from autobiographical memory (AM).^{2,3}}
+Ruminations in patients suffering from recurrent depressive disorders (rDD) most often concern recollections from autobiographical memory (AM).^{2,3}

-AM is a common feature for every human.
+Autobiographical memory is a common feature for every human.
 It belongs to long-term declarative memory.
-It includes episodic elements (knowledge such as 'I remember that ') and semantic elements (knowledge such as 'I know that '), and hence enables the storage of information about our lives for a long time.
-Episodic elements dominate over semantic elements in AM.
+It includes episodic elements (knowledge such as "I remember that...") and semantic elements (knowledge such as "I know that..."), hence enables to store information about our lives for a long time.
+Episodic elements dominate over semantic elements in autobiographical memory.
 The first refer to events that took place in a specific time and spatial context.
 They include conscious and specific memories concerning one's own past, sensory and visual events as well as thoughts and feelings accompanying them.
-The semantic component of AM does not depend on time and is connected with the so-called noetic consciousness.
-Owing to that, we are able to recreate general facts about the world and personal events without the necessity of experiencing again the specific context, as opposed to the case with the episodic element.^{4,5}
+The semantic component of autobiographical memory does not depend on time and is connected with the so-called noetic consciousness.
+Owing to that we are able to recreate general facts about the world and personal events without the necessity of experiencing again the specific context, as opposed to the case with the episodic element.^{4,5}

-AM plays both interpersonal (establishing and maintaining relationships with others) and intrapsychic roles.6 Efficient operation of AM provides the feeling of stability with respect to ourselves and the world that surrounds us.
-Moreover, it enables us to devise more or less detailed plans for the future, make them come true and efficiently solve problems that appear on the way (thanks to the memories of similar events from the past stored in memory).7
+AM plays both interpersonal (establishing and maintaining relationships with others) and intrapsychic roles.
+Efficient operation of autobiographical memory provides the feeling of stability with respect to ourselves and the world that surrounds us.
+Moreover, it enables us to devise more or less detailed plans for the future, make them come true and efficiently solve problems that appear on the way (thanks to the memories of similar events from the past stored in memory).

-The main aim of this study is to present results of contemporary research on AM in rDD.
-We will also make an attempt to answer the question included in the title of this article: Are AM dysfunctions a cause or perhaps a consequence of depression symptoms?
+The main aim of this study is to present results of contemporary research on autobiographical memory in recurrent depressive disorders (rDD).
+We will also make an attempt to answer the question included in the title of this article.
+Are autobiographical memory dysfunctions a cause or perhaps a consequence of depression symptoms?